UofSC-Fall-2021-Math-738-001/jekyll/about.md

 ## Course Name and Number

-HRNS: Linear Algebra – Math 544
+Selected Topics in Geometry and Topology: Derived categories in algebraic geometry I – Math 738

 ## Term